Updated: May 14

 While its ultimate goal is to lead customers to you, the branding is seldom explicit.

-- Writing articles on LinkedIn about your real estate outlook for the quarter
+- Writing articles on your website and LinkedIn about your outlook and opinions on the real estate market for the next quarter

-- Creating an infographic to show the steps of HDB Loan application
+- Creating an infographic to show the steps in applying for a HDB Loan

 - Recording a video interview with a famous architect